psccitoken12/networklist-org/README.md

 }
 ```

 `app_resource` is optional, which is only affect the appearance in TokenPocket Wallet.
-You can follow the standard blow:
+You can follow the standard below:

 ![standard](https://tp-statics.tokenpocket.pro/images/custom-chains-standard-1.png)